vscode-devcontainers/jvm/README.md

-# Draft
+# JVM

-`Draft` - This image is currently work in progess.
+This image is for development for the JVM.

 ## Configuration